 I’ve talked about page speed and its importance to Search Engine Optimization recently, so I thought I’d take things a little further and give you a more in-depth review of some of the best page speed tools available today.
-The good news is, most of them are free.
-And, there’s nothing wrong with using more than one tool so you can get a second opinion about how fast your site loads.
+The good news is most of them are free.
+And there’s nothing wrong with using multiple tools to get a second opinion about how fast your site loads.

 In the screenshots of each tool, I’ve run the report on the same domain – the third most popular website in the United States and the world – Facebook – falling behind only Google and YouTube.

-PageSpeed Insights is a tool in Google Developers.
+PageSpeed Insights is a tool for Google Developers.
 I give it the top spot because Google owns and operates it – and who better to listen to in terms of recommendations for improvement?
-This tool is super easy to use because all you have to do is enter your URL, and click the “Analyze” button.
+This tool is super easy to use because all you have to do is enter your URL and click the “Analyze” button.

 The report you end up with is split into two parts – one for mobile page speed and one for desktop page speed.
-Each report is displayed on its own tab.
-By default, PageSpeed Insights will display the mobile speed report, because the majority of people are now using portable devices to surf the web more than they are using desktop or laptop computers.
+Each report is displayed on its tab.
+By default, PageSpeed Insights will show the mobile speed report because most people are now using portable devices to surf the web more than they are using desktop or laptop computers.

 Each report shows two scores – a Speed score and an Optimization score, on a scale from 0 to 100, where 100 is the best.

-see a Speed score, or it reads “Unavailable” it’s because that more people need to visit the page before Google can grade it.
+see a Speed score, or it reads “Unavailable” because more people need to visit the page before Google can grade it.